rems-project/lem/doc/invokation.md

     lem input1.lem ... inputn.lem -target

-This command loads the lem files `input1.lem` till `inputn.lem` and outputs their translation to target `target` in the same directory as the input files.
+This command loads the lem files `input1.lem` through `inputn.lem` and outputs their translation to target `target` in the same directory as the input files.
 Multiple target arguments are possible.
 For example

     lem name1.lem name2.lem -ocaml -hol -isa -coq

-creates the following files (assuming there are no type errors, no explicit renaming in the source files):
+creates the following files (assuming there are no type errors, and no explicit renaming in the source files):

   - `name1.ml` and `name2.ml` for target `ocaml`
   - `name1Script.sml`, `name2Script.sml` for target `hol`